-

 Posted in about me, humour, open data, social media, Wikipedia

-Tagged FRSA, open data, Royal Society, Royal Society for Arts, RSA, social media, The Strand
+Tagged FRSA, open data, Royal Society, Royal Society of Arts, RSA, social media, The Strand

 7 Comments